notaz/picodrive/platform/base_readme.txt

 @@3.
 "Disable frame limiter"
 This allows games to run faster then 50/60fps, useful for benchmarking.

 #ifdef GP2X
-You need to disable sound for this to work properly.
-#endif

-#ifdef GP2X
 @@3.
 "Use ARM940 core for sound"